Four Theories of Press Authoritarian, Libertarian, Social Responsibility

 John Milter was the first introducer to the libertarian press concept.
 Firstly, In the 1700s, authorities applied the libertarian theory of the press in the USA.
 After that, and in the 1900s, Europe accepted it.
 As per the Libertarian press, human beings have the right to know the accurate information published by mass media outlets.
 The press should disseminate the actual news to society's people.

 Sometimes Wiki leaks platform publishes confidential documents to the public.
-Therefore, the government of many countries worldwide does not allow to practice libertarian press system, and it can impact the political parties to form the government.
+Therefore, the governments of many countries worldwide do not allow to practice libertarian press system, and it can impact the political parties to form the government.

 Libertarian Theory of the Press Examples

 Firstly, mass media and communication systems are free from the government to publish news.
-The government does not control the press when they disseminate information, even though they criticize its activities.
+The government does not control the press when it disseminates information, even though it criticizes its activities.
 Therefore, journalists and media practitioners manage the press directly.

 For example, Canada, Switzerland, and New Zealand